mesosphere/kommander-workshop-student/README.md

-# Konvoy training
+# Managing Kubernetes at Scale

 ## Introduction

-During this training, you'll learn how to deploy Konvoy and to use its main features:
+During this workshop, you will learn through the use of customer resource definitions, controllers and APIs how to manage and operate Kubernetes at scale.

 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)